codio/knowledge/source/common/develop/ide/editing/preview.rst

 For details about the various tokens that can be inserted see :ref:`Customize Run Button <customizable-run-menu>`.

-**Note:** Static content is served over Port 80.
+..
+Note:: Static content is served over Port 80.
 To access dynamic content you may need to specify the appropriate Port.

 Unsecure content error